bluenote-1577/floria/README.md

 ## Install

 Compiling floria from scratch should be relatively simple.
 Otherwise, a static binary is provided.
-Conda install is forthcoming.

 #### Option 1 - compile from scratch